 Tangible Engine 1.5 is available with the purchase of a qualifying Ideum multitouch tables.
 The system is compatible with Ideum 43", 49", 55", and 65" 4K Ultra HD touch tables that incorporate 3M™ touch technology.
 Ideum is a leader in high-end integrated touch products designed for demanding environments such as public spaces.
 Fortune 500 companies, top universities, research labs, museums, and government agencies have selected Ideum products for their exceptional performance and quality.

 The Tangible Engine software was first prototyped in 2014 and presented as the "Dynamic Desktop."
-This initial model relied on traditional conductive materials and the recognition was “hard coded.”
-In 2015, Ideum developed a more robust version of the software and built an an interactive wine tasting experience with JCB Wines.
+This initial model relied on traditional conductive materials and the recognition was “hard-coded.”
+In 2015, Ideum developed a more robust version of the software and built an interactive wine tasting experience with JCB Wines.
 Just prior to the initial release of Tangible Engine, Ideum developed an interactive coffee experience with Starbucks.
 Tangible Engine builds upon the original functionality.
 It is now faster, more responsive, and has support for multiple screens.